Guide Baldur's Gate 3 Class Tier List and Guide

 Arcane Recovery allows you to recover some spell slots between encounters.
 You can use it once per long rest, and the spell slots recovered must be equal to or less than half your wizard level (rounded up).
 So, a 4th level Wizard can recover one 2nd level spell slot, or two 1st level spell slots.
 This isn’t a flashy feature, but it is awesome, giving you more spells to cast.
 It is this and the Wizard’s spell list that make them the strongest controllers in the game so far.

-Ok sorry, I couldn’t resist.
+Okay sorry, I couldn’t resist.
 Learn Spell is actually about learning new spells, not spellings.
 Unlike other classes, Wizard’s can learn new spells from scrolls you acquire in your adventures.
 You simply pay 50g per spell level, and you can now add that spell to your available spells to cast.
 On its own this feature is just okay, but its also bugged right now in a way that makes it incredible.
 The bug is that you can learn any spell that you find as a scroll regardless of whether it belongs to the Wizard spell list or not .
 Yes, that means you can learn Bless, or Armor of Agathys, or any other spell you find as a scroll.
 This greatly expands the Wizards already expansive spell list.
 It also works on cantrips, so whatever cantrip you find in a scroll you just get for the cost of 50g.
-Some spells I prioritize learning are, in no particular order, Bless, Aid, Inflict Wounds, Heat Metal, Guiding Bolt, Armor of Agathys, Healing Word, Moonbeam, and Flame Blade.
 I don’t expect this bug to survive the early access.

 Altogether, the Wizard is great because of the sheer volume and variety of spells it can cast.
-Now lets look at its sub-classes.
+If you want to know more about my thoughts on the spells, I review all of them in my Spell Tier List article .
+Now lets look at its subclasses.

 One complication of this feature is the pretty sorry selection of abjuration spells available so far.
-In the Wizard spell list it is just two spells: Mage Armor and Protection from Evil/Good.
+In the wizard spell list it is just two spells: Mage Armor and Protection from Evil/Good.
 Realistically, you will not be casting these very many times in an adventuring day.
-Armor of Agathys is an abjuration spell you can learn from a scroll that you can expect to cast often, but its bugged in a way that doesn’t work with Arcane Ward.
-There is one trick I know of to consistently proc Arcane Ward, but it requires a very particular build, so I will outline it in the build section.
+Armor of Agathys does fix this now.
+It is an abjuration spell you can learn from a scroll that you can expect to cast often.
+When upcast, Armor of Agathys is extremely strong, and right now the temp HP from Arcane Ward not only stacks with it, it also procs the retaliation damage, allowing you to more than double to temp HP that you can retaliate with.
+Check out the build I offer below for more on this.

 In summary, the Abjuration School gives you a middling amount of durability.
 On top of that, it is difficult to get maximum value out of the feature do to early access’s limited abjuration spells.
-It is an underwhelming subclass.
+It is an underwhelming subclass unless you luck out and role an Armor of Agathys scroll, then it becomes quite good.
+Since this combo requires a random item you might not get in every run I am ranking it B-tier.

-Build: This is one of my favorite builds, I call it the Sword Wizard (damn… I suck at names).
+Build: This is one of my favorite builds, I call it the Arcane Knight of Faith .
 The crux of the build is using the greatsword proficiency that Githyanki get to allow the Abjuration Wizard to use the Sword of Justice.
 Besides being a +1 greatsword, the Sword of Justice allows the wielder to cast Shield of Faith once per combat (at-will outside of combat).
 Shield of Faith is a useful Abjuration spell that procs Arcane Ward, so you can keep your ward topped up without expanding valuable spell slots.
 You also get medium armor proficiency from Githyanki, so your Wizard will function like a warrior with spells.
+There are lots of interesting details I go into in my longer article, so please give it a read if this interests you!

 The School of Evocation is a tradition that specializes in spells that unleash elemental energy.
 This sub-class emphasizes the striker aspect of the Wizard by adding the Sculpt Spells feature to the base class.
 Sculpt Spells creates pockets of safety within your Evocation Spells.
 Allied creatures automatically succeed their saving throws and take no damage from these spells.
 It’s the nature of this feature that you will get no benefit from it when casting single targets evocations spells.
 After all, why would you cast a single target evocation spell on an ally?
 So this spell will only practically effect AoE evocation spells that have saving throws.
 There are three of these spells in the game: Burning Hands, Thunderwave, and Shatter (Darkness is an AoE evocation spell, but does not have a saving throw).
 I tested to see if it also worked on ground effects from evocation spells, like when you cast Witch Bolt on a target standing in water, but it doesn’t (Larian, if you are reading this, you should change it to effect ground effects from evocations spells too.
 It won’t break the balance of the game, but it will make Sculpt Spells more interesting).
 All three of the spells it augments are decent spells, but we are still entering an area of extreme situationality for this feature.
 It is only effective when you cast one of three spells AND when you couldn’t otherwise have positioned the spell in a way where it would hit all enemies possible without hitting any allies.
 There shouldn’t be very many of those, so this subclass gets a C ranking from me.